Radicalization among Sri Lanka’s Muslims was slow and steady

 “You are talking about a resource and manpower-intensive activity ... that has historically been beyond the capabilities of a small local would-be terrorist organization,” Hoffman said.

-One of the suicide bombers is suspected of being the former leader of a little-known group named National Towheed Jamaar.
+One of the suicide bombers is suspected of being the former leader of a little-known group named National Towheed Jamaat.

 The statement warned that members of the group were making mosque attendance compulsory, forcing a strict implementation of Islamic law above Sri Lankan law and forcing women to cover their faces and wear long robes in place of traditional saris.